-For lung cancer and asbestosis, however, the waiting time is slightly longer, as the correlation between asbestos exposure and these diagnoses needs to be supported by solid, unquestionable evidence.
+For lung cancer, however, the waiting time is slightly longer, as the correlation between asbestos exposure and this diagnosis needs to be supported by solid, unquestionable evidence.
 In this case, the legal process will typically take over a year to reach completion.

-In addition to your diagnosis, there are three other factors which influence how fast we will be able to recover compensation for you:
+In addition to your diagnosis, there are three other factors that influence how fast we will be able to recover compensation for you:

 - The complexity of your case.
 As asbestos-related diseases only develop several decades after exposure, it is to be expected that pursuing such cases will be a challenging and time-consuming endeavor.
 Our experts have to conduct extensive and thorough research to gather enough reliable evidence, which will ultimately ensure the success of your case.
 The more complex your circumstances of exposure are, the longer you will have to wait until you are compensated.
 If, for instance, there are multiple companies responsible for your injury, the duration of the legal process increases.